NewForce-at-Mountwest/foundations-course/chapters/FUNCTIONS.md

 *Example: if you pass in `"Jessica"` and `"Mount Fuji"` as parameters, you should see the sentence `"Jessica would love to visit Mount Fuji."` logged to the console.*

 #### 3. Sandwich Maker
-1. Write a function that accepts three parameters: `breadType` (a string), `sandwichName`, and `toasted` (a boolean).
+1. Write a function that accepts three parameters: `breadType` (a string), `sandwichName`, and `isToasted` (a boolean).
-1. The function should check whether `toasted` is true or false and build a sentence about the sandwich order accordingly.
+1. The function should check whether `isToasted` is true or false and build a sentence about the sandwich order accordingly.
 1. Log the sentence to the console.
 1. Call the function three times, passing in three different sets of parameters.